SpellholdStudios/Phaere_NPC_Portraits_for_BG2/README.md

 This mod is designed to work on the following Infinity Engine games: the original Baldur's Gate II (BG2 or just SoA) with or without the Throne of Bhaal (ToB) expansion, Baldur's Gate II: Enhanced Edition (BG2:EE), the conversion projects <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/K4thos/EET/releases">Enhanced Edition Trilogy (EET)</a>.

 Phaere NPC Portraits for BG2 is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
-If you encounter any bugs, please <a href="http://www.shsforums.net/topic/60737-super-firkraag-updated-to-v16-ee-compatible/">report them on the forum</a>!
+If you encounter any bugs, please <a href="http://www.shsforums.net/topic/60750-phaere-npc-portraits-for-bg2-updated-to-v50-ee-compatible/">report them on the forum</a>!

 The mod is not compatible with other mods that change NPC portraits.
-Phaere’s NPC Portraits will function properly with those mods but any new NPC portraits that were added by any other mods will not be seen in-game.
+Phaere's NPC Portraits will function properly with those mods but any new NPC portraits that were added by any other mods will not be seen in-game.

->Although it is not required for the Phaere NPC Portraits for BG2 to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Although it is not required for the Phaere NPC Portraits for BG2 mod to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>